AdobeDocs/analytics-platform.en/help/guided-analysis/types/usage.md

 ## Overlays

 Add additional data to the chart.
-When more than one series is visible on the chart, overlays will appear on hover only.
+When more than one series is visible on the chart, overlays appear on hover only.

 * **[!UICONTROL Anomaly detection]**: Runs [anomaly detection](/help/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md) on the trended analysis.
 Outliers appear as dots that you can hover over for more information.
 * **[!UICONTROL Trendline overlay]**: Adds a trendline to the chart which helps depict a clearer pattern in the data.
   * [!UICONTROL Linear]: Creates a straight regression line.
 Best for simple linear data that increases or decreases at a steady rate.
 Equation: `y = a + b * x`
   * [!UICONTROL Logarithmic]: Creates a curved regression line.
-Best for data that increases or decreases quickly and then levels out.
+Best for data that increases or decreases quickly, then becomes more level.
 Equation: `y = a + b * log(x)`
   * [!UICONTROL Moving average]: Creates a smooth trendline based on a set of averages.
 Also known as a rolling average, a moving average uses a specific number of previous data points (determined by your selection), averages them, and uses the average as the point in the line.
-Examples include 7 day moving average or 4 week moving average.
-Available moving average options are dependent on your selected interval and date range.
+Examples include seven day moving average or four week moving average.
+Available moving average options depend on your selected interval and date range.

 ## Apply time comparison